dliang5299/MIDS-207-Final-Project/README.md

 ## Recommendations

 We strongly suggest using Google Colab to execute the notebook and leveraging a TPU environment for running the code, especially if you plan to train the models yourself.
+# NBA Game Point Spread Prediction

+## Purpose

+This project aims to build a machine learning pipeline to predict the point spread for NBA games.
+Detailed presentations outlining the project's motivation and baseline models are available in the "Baseline PPT: Predicting NBA Game Point Spread.pptx" file and the final presentation file.

+## Data

+The data was sourced from Kaggle at [Kaggle NBA Odds and Scores](https://www.kaggle.com/datasets/erichqiu/nba-odds-and-scores/data).
+The dataset is organized with three files per season from the 2012-13 season to the 2018-19 season.
+The data includes:

+1. **raw_scores.txt:** Contains game-level information such as points per quarter, points per overtime, total points, rebounds, assists, turnovers, FG%, FT%, and FG3%.
+Each game and team is uniquely identified, and the file includes regular season games only.
+2. **vegas.txt:** Provides betting odds from five sportsbooks on moneyline, spread, and over/under bets for regular season games.
+Each game and team is uniquely identified, matching the IDs in the raw scores data.
+3. **vegas_playoff.txt:** Contains similar information as vegas.txt but for playoff games.
+This data is excluded from our analysis as the raw scores data does not include playoff games.

+The data directory should include a sub-directory named 'NBA data - raw' with sub-directories for each season from '2012-13' to '2018-19'.

+## Pre-processing and Exploratory Data Analysis (EDA)

+Data pre-processing and EDA are performed in the 'Data_Processing.ipynb' notebook.
+This process involves:

+- Compiling a game-level database of home and away team performances over the previous 5, 10, and 20 games using the raw scores and Vegas data.
+- Calculating team performance features such as win rate, average total points, rebounds, assists, turnovers, FG%, FT%, and FG3%, normalized by season.
+- Using these features to predict the home team point spread for each game, benchmarking predictions against actual game spreads and the average home game spread from the Vegas data.

+The processed data is saved in a sub-directory named 'NBA data - processed,' containing the compiled training, validation, and test features and labels.

+## Modeling

+Details on the experiments performed and the deployment of the final model are specified in the project documentation.
+The modeling process involves training machine learning models on the pre-processed data and evaluating their performance in predicting the point spread.

+## Results

+The results section will provide a comprehensive analysis of the model's performance, including metrics and visualizations to demonstrate the effectiveness of the predictions compared to actual game spreads and betting odds.

+## Contributions